 Students will eat lunch in their classroom.
 All students will need to bring a lunch from home.
-Milk is available for 60 cents.
 Please send a well-balanced, nutritional lunch (with ice pack if needed) each day.
+There are no facilities for heating lunches.
 We encourage you to use reusable containers, utensils, and napkins as much as possible.
-Please send a second cloth napkin in your child's lunchbox every day to serve as a placemat.
+Please send a second cloth napkin in your student's lunchbox every day to serve as a placemat.
+Please send your child to school each day with a reusable water bottle.